 The Great Salt Lake and its islands provide outstanding scenery and recreational opportunities in northern Utah.
 It is one of the most asked-about tourist destinations in Utah.
 A remnant of the massive ancient Lake Bonneville, the lake is now landlocked and its waters are salty.
-It is the largest lake between the
+It is the largest lake between the Great Lakes and the Pacific Ocean and is the largest saltwater lake in the Western Hemisphere. (https://utah.com/great-salt-lake-state-park)

-Hemisphere. (https://utah.com/great-salt-lake-state-park)